quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 H3PriorityUpdateFrame = {
     frame_type: "priority_update"

-    ; if the prioritized element is a stream
+    ; if the prioritized element is a request stream
     ? stream_id: uint64

-    ; if the prioritized element is a push operation
+    ; if the prioritized element is a push stream
     ? push_id: uint64

-    priority_field_value: text
+    priority_field_value: H3Priority
 }

+; The priority value in ASCII text, encoded using Structured Fields ; Example: u=5, i
+H3Priority = text
 ~~~
 {: #h3priorityupdateframe-def title="h3priorityupdateframe definition"}